marlonliu/DivAssist/README.md

 # DivAssist
 This is DivAssist!
 A webapp companion to the Divvy Bikeshare service.

+### Installation
+Follow the django installation guide.
+Our code is written in python 2 and django 1.10.  http://djangobook.com/installing-django/

 ### How to Run
 Navigate to the primary project folder divassist/ (make sure you are in the same directory as Makefile)
 To start the server: